pierremigeon/minishell/README.md

-I've decided to start adding some new features to this, mostly for kicks and giggles.
-However in doing so, I've discovered that having a newer compiler seems to have broken the shell a bit, and so I will also be doing a lot of troubleshooting and debugging to get it back in standard working order!

 # Pierre's Minishell Project

 ### As Beautiful as a Shell...

 This is the 42 project Minishell!
-The instructions are to build a shell that reads commands from a user and executes them.
-Several Shell builtins are required.
-The shell can also execute binaries available through the users path, and fork new processes to do so.
+The instructions are to build a command line user interface that reads commands from a user and executes them.
+Several UNIX-style builtins are required.
+The minishell can also execute binaries available through the users path, and forks new processes to do so.

 To check out my shell:
 1. clone repository
 2. run `make` (places copy of minishell in /usr/local/bin/)
 3. run `minishell` to launch the shell.